TW-yuhsi/MMChw3/README.md

   ![image](https://github.com/TW-yuhsi/MMChw3/blob/main/figures/Camera%20Calibrator/calibrated.png)

-  After calibrate each camera, export to Workspace with name and save them as `cameraParamsL` and `cameraParamsR`, respectively.
+  After calibrate each camera, export the parameter to Workspace with name and save them as `cameraParamsL` and `cameraParamsR`, respectively.
 </details>